How to Calm AnxietySep 24, 2020

 Dr. Ameet: The mind and body are one, yeah.

-Amy: Yeah, yeah, and you have a bestselling - so I'm not done - and you have a bestselling book called Heal Your Body, Cure Your Mind which is one of the most comprehensive approaches to treat anxiety, stress, and depression, and an even better part is he started mobile clinics for poor communities in Kenya, and when you buy his Free Holistic Medicine Courses Online and book, you support that community work, so wow, doctor, you have it all, you're doing it all.
+Amy: Yeah, yeah, and you have a bestselling - so I'm not done - and you have a bestselling book called Heal Your Body, Cure Your Mind which is one of the most comprehensive approaches to treat anxiety, stress, and depression, and an even better part is he started mobile clinics for poor communities in Kenya, and when you buy his Free Holistic Medicine Courses Online & Natural Home Remedies to Heal Leaky Gut in 2 Weeks, you support that community work, so wow, doctor, you have it all, you're doing it all.
 I can't wait to just dig in because you have so much to teach us.
 So thank you for being here.

 Dr. Ameet: My pleasure, my pleasure.
 Hopefully, I can do my best today, so thank you, Amy.

 Amy: Yes.
 Okay, so first, I just want to dive into your book.
-Your book is called Heal Your Body, Cure Your Mind, and so I know you can't sit there and tell us everything that's in your book in this 40-minute interview, but tell us a little bit, like just how does that work?
+Your holistic medicine books are incredible and one is called Heal Your Body, Cure Your Mind, and so I know you can't sit there and tell us everything that's in your book in this 40-minute interview, but tell us a little bit, like just how does that work?
 How does healing your body cure your mind?

 Amy: Yeah, yeah, when you heal, the mind and the body are not separate like we've been following for many, many years.